GridGain-Demos/ignite-streaming-monitoring-demo/README.md

 [PubNub Market Order Data Stream](https://www.pubnub.com/developers/realtime-data-streams/financial-securities-market-orders/) and forwards the deals to a locally running Ignite cluster.

-The demo is created for the Apache Ignite Management and Monitoring With Control Center tutorial.
-Follow the steps of the tutorial to learn how to work with the demo: https://www.gridgain.com/docs/tutorials/management-monitoring/overview
+The demo is created for the Control Center [written tutorial](https://www.gridgain.com/docs/tutorials/management-monitoring/overview) and [foundation course](https://www.gridgain.com/products/services/training/how-monitor-and-manage-apache-ignite-gridgain-control-center).
+Join the instructor-led course and complete at your own pace.